hellgate75/general_utils/README.md

 The idea is to create a collection of undefined basic features, used as accelerator for GoLanguage software development and product integration

+## License

 In the pure spirit of open source we release this library in [GNU Lesser General Public License v3.0](/LICENSE), please see license for details.
 It's an open use license, that allow people to work on it and extends, requiring to stakeholders to improve code into this project, for common use and general/global purposes.
+Please remember that if you extends or use code in an open source library you have to distribute in same open source format your outcome.